 - (a) A quorum shall consist of a majority of the members.
-All decisions or actions of the board or commission shall be made by a majority vote of those members present and voting at any meeting where a quorum exists. - (b) Meetings shall be held at regularly scheduled times established herein or at any time upon the call of the chairperson. - (c) No member of the board or commission shall vote on any matter that may materially or apparently affect the property, income, or business interest of that member. - (d) The chairperson, and in his or her absence the acting chairperson, may administer oaths and compel the attendance of witnesses. - (e) All meetings shall be open to the public. - (f) The board or commission shall keep minutes of its proceedings, showing the vote, indicating such fact, and shall keep records of its examinations and other official actions, all of which shall be filed in the Community Development Department and shall be a public record.
+All decisions or actions of the board or commission shall be made by a majority vote of those members present and voting at any meeting where a quorum exists. - (b) Meetings shall be held at regularly scheduled times established herein or at any time upon the call of the chairperson. - (c) No member of the board or commission shall vote on any matter that may materially or apparently affect the property, income, or business interest of that member. - (d) The chairperson, and in his or her absence the acting chairperson, may administer oaths and compel the attendance of witnesses. - (e) All meetings shall be conducted in accordance with the Open meetings Act, 5 Illinois Compiled Statutes 120/1, et.
+Seq.